-The young Viennese tenor Martin Piskorski gained his earliest musical experience as a violinist with Arkadi Vinokurov.
-He was an alto soloist with the Schubert Boys’ Choir in Vienna, undertaking many national and international concert tours with the ensemble, including visits to Japan, Germany and Italy.
+Young Viennese tenor Martin Piskorski gained his earliest musical experiences as a violinist with Arkadi Vinokurov.
+He was an alto soloist with the Schubert Boys Choir in Vienna, undertaking many national and international tours with the ensemble, including visits to Japan, Germany and Italy.
 In 2001 he sang the Third Boy in Die Zauberflöte at the Salzburg Landestheater.

-Since 2009 Martin Piskorski has been studying singing with Margit Klaushofer at Vienna’s University of Music and has already been heard in several roles, including the Preacher in Bernstein’s Mass with the Neue Oper in Vienna, the First Elder in Handel’s Susanna, Alfred in Strauß’s Die Fledermaus and Don Ottavio in Mozart’s Don Giovanni at the Schönbrunn Schlosstheater and Rinaldo in Haydn’s Armida at the Kvarner Festival in Croatia.
+Since 2009 Martin Piskorski has been studying singing with Margit Klaushofer at the University of Music in Vienna and has already performed several roles, including the Preacher in Bernstein’s Mass with the Neue Oper in Vienna, the First Elder in Handel’s Susanna, Alfred in Die Fledermaus and Don Ottavio in Don Giovanni at the Schönbrunn Schlosstheater and Rinaldo in Haydn’s Armida at the Kvarner Festival in Croatia.